 Cost: $150/semester

 Description: Advanced Band is a platform for students to continuing learning a wind instrument and perform in a large ensemble.
 The ensemble learns original and transcribed literature from the art music repertoire.
 Band students hone their musical abilities on wind instruments, which include the flute, clarinet, saxophone, trumpet, trombone, and tuba.
 Students learn a plethora of tangible and intangible abilities such as proper breath control, body posture, group work, how to balance, tuning, fine motor skills, and eye hand coordination.
-The Advanced Band will perform on the Fall Evening of Fine Arts concert on November 39, 2023.
+The Advanced Band will perform on the Fall Evening of Fine Arts concert on May 8, 2024.
 In addition, they will perform the National Anthem at select Varsity home games throughout the school year.

 Lead: Dr. Rodriguez – mrodriguez@lincolnprep.org